UniversityOfSaintThomas/Cascade_documentation/README.md

 -   OPUS DEV
     -   pages do not publish
     -   must have remote access or be on campus to view pages
+-   Orion Template
+    -   pages do not publish
+    -   copy this instance to make a new site using the Orion template
+    -   follow the directions in the Orion section of this documentation

 ## Cascade Resources